 Clara's care package includes regular appointments with a Consultant Geriatrician at the local Community Centre.
 The Health and Wellbeing Centre is also open 24/7, allowing social care and health workers access to advice and support at any time.

-Using proactive care planning, Clara is able to live at home for longer with access to local, integrated teams of specialists and professionals.
+able to live at home for longer with access to local, integrated teams of specialists and professionals.